AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

 1. Specify the following basic information to configure the map visualization:

-   * Metric: In the metric drop-down list, select a metric.
+   * Add a metric: In the metric drop-down list, select a metric.
 Or drag in a metric from the list of metrics (including calculated metrics).

-   * Segment: In the segment drop-down list, select a segment.
+   * Add a segment: In the segment drop-down list, select a segment.
 Or drag in a segment from the list of segments.

    You can update this information after the visualization is built by selecting the edit icon ![Edit](/help/assets/icons/Edit.svg) in the visualization header.